dbacked/agent/README.md

 You can install the binary on your server directly.
 It's useful if you want to separate the backup job from your backend servers.
 You can use this binary directly on your database server.
 You need to make sure the binary is executed automatically on server start.

-Download the latest binary from [https://s3.eu-central-1.amazonaws.com/dbacked-dumpprograms/dbacked_agent](https://s3.eu-central-1.amazonaws.com/dbacked-dumpprograms/dbacked_agent) ([MD5 here](https://s3.eu-central-1.amazonaws.com/dbacked-dumpprograms/dbacked_agent_md5)) and configure your server to start it on startup.
+Download the latest binary from [https://dl.dbacked.com/dbacked](https://dl.dbacked.com/dbacked) ([MD5 here](https://dl.dbacked.com/dbacked_md5)) and configure your server to start it on startup.

 ### Docker

-You can use the agent as a Docker container: `docker run -d geekuillaume/dbacked_agent dbacked_agent --apikey YOUR_API_KEY --db-type pg --db-host DB_HOST --db-username DB_USERNAME --db-password DB_PASSWORD --db-name DB_NAME`.
+You can use the agent as a Docker container: `docker run -d geekuillaume/dbacked_agent dbacked_agent start-agent --apikey YOUR_API_KEY --db-type pg --db-host DB_HOST --db-username DB_USERNAME --db-password DB_PASSWORD --db-name DB_NAME`.
 You can also use `mysql` instead of `pg`.

 To test it first before daemonizing it, remove the `-d` arg in the command.